 A spokesman for HTC wasn’t immediately available to comment.
 Nokia and HTC have been partners in fighting patent- infringement claims by IPCom GmbH, a licensing company that obtained mobile-phone patents from Robert Bosch GmbH in 2007.

-About 10 companies, including Apple Inc. (AAPL) and Research in Motion Ltd., dominate the global industry.
+About 10 companies, including Apple Inc. (AAPL:US) and Research in Motion Ltd., dominate the global industry.
 There was about $312 billion in worldwide sales of handsets in 2011, a 19 percent increase from 2010, according to Bloomberg Industries.

 To contact the reporters on this story: Brian Wingfield in Washington at email@example.com; Susan Decker in Washington at firstname.lastname@example.org